maxblee/django_sourcebook/README.md

 -  I used parts of [`foiamail`](https://github.com/bettergov/foiamail) to deal with g-mail authentication and in order to send requests.
 I was also heavily inspired by the design of `foiamail`, even if those design choices don't directly appear in the code I wrote.
 - I used [@loganchien's Django Full-text search demo](http://logan.tw/posts/2017/12/30/full-text-search-with-django-and-postgresql/) to implement the indexing for the full-text search.
 - I used [Simon Willison's guide for implementing full-text search in Django](https://simonwillison.net/2017/Oct/5/django-postgresql-faceted-search/) in order to set up full-text search (outside of the indexing, as described above).
+- As mentioned earlier in this README, a huge shoutout to [Muckrock](https://www.muckrock.com/), [The Reporter's Committee for Freedom of the Press](https://www.rcfp.org/), and the [National Freedom of Information Coalition](https://www.nfoic.org/) for providing readily accessible information about public records laws across the country.